dynawo/dynawo-large-scale-validation/contingencies-screening/src/dynawo_contingencies_screening/doc/Contingencies_dictionaries.md

 ## Dynawo continegncies dictionary

-This dictionary has the contingencies' name as key values, and another dictionary that contains that specific contingency data as its value. e.g.
+This dictionary has the contingencies' name as keys, and its values are another dictionary that contains the specific contingency data. e.g.

 ```
     {contingency_name: {contingency_data}}